 The best way to prevent developing latex allergy is to avoid contact with latex or latex-contaminated powder.
 Contact occurs through contact with skin, inhaling latex proteins, or internally through medical procedures or surgery, when latex touches the skin, mouth, eyes, genital areas or bladder.
 Severe reactions can occur if latex enters the bloodstream.
 Powder from latex balloons or gloves gets into the air.
 Therefore, people with Spina Bifida are at high risk for latex allergy and should avoid exposure to natural latex products from birth.
 Products made of silicone, plastic, nitrile or vinyl can be used instead.

 Those who have had a serious reaction to latex should:

 - Carry two auto-injectable epinephrine; and

 - Carry sterile non-latex gloves and other non-latex medical items for emergencies.

-Discuss latex allergy and avoidance with health care providers, schools, day care, camps, visitors and anyone else who is involved with the person who has Spina Bifida.
+Discuss latex allergy-avoidance and develop an Action Plan with health care providers, schools, day care, camps, visitors and anyone else who is involved with the person who has Spina Bifida.